-(3) Return on equity is calculated by dividing (i) net profit for the year/period attributable to the owners of the Company by (ii) the ending balance of shareholders' equity of a given period and multiplying by 100%.
+Return on equity is calculated by dividing (i) net profit for the year/period by (ii) the order vector of shareholders' equity of a given period.
+Beturn on the state assets is calculated by dividing (i) net profit for the year/period by (ii) the ending balance of shareholders' equity of a given period.

-(4) Return on total assets is calculated by dividing (i) net profit for the year/period by (ii) the ending balance of total assets of a given period and multiplying by 100%.
+(4) Return on total assets is calculated by dividing (i) net profit for the year/period by (ii) the ending balance of total assets of a given period.